Mr Sarthak and Mr Sahil

 “For me, a product is sustainable when it does not add to the landfills.
 This is where stainless steel plays a vital role.
-It is durable, has a long life, is easy to clean and maintain, and is nearly 100% recyclable,” says Founder, Sarthak Sahil Design Co, Sarthak.
+It is durable, has a long life, is easy to clean and maintain, and is nearly 100% recyclable,” says Founder, Sarthak Sahil Design Co, Sarthak in conversation with Supriya Sundriyal, Corporate Communications.
 Read about the compelling journey of Sarthak and Sahil, two designers, who are creating beautiful and sustainable art from stainless steel.

 I co-founded Sarthak Sahil Design Co in 2009 with the strong belief that ethic, ethnic and ecology can be interwoven with our contemporary lifestyle.
 We design products and interiors that are beautiful, functional, and sustainable.
 Our expertise lies in customizing products, furniture, lighting and installations by the innovative use of Indian craftsmanship and materials to furnish contemporary spaces such as boutique hotels, high-end homes, and landmark restaurants.

 Before we incepted our studio, we were studying products and design.
 Sahil has done his Bachelors in Applied Arts from Delhi College of Arts, and I have perused Product & Lifestyle Design from NIFT, Delhi.
 Both of us were fortunate enough to meet in Milan while pursuing Master’sinProduct Service System Design from The Politecnico di Milano.